wesley231/aidjsystem/README.md

 ```
 python main.py
 ```
-- Wait until the loading process has been done, press add file, and then choose the song that you want (we provide 50 edm songs example that can be [downloaded here]())
+- Wait until the loading process has been done, press add file, and then choose the songs that you want
+- we provide 50 edm songs example, please contact us for the file: puffcornp@gmail.com

 ![](https://i.imgur.com/A4EsreY.png)
 - Choose the song and press play button